oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 <!-- -->

--   later show only advanced options to those users who like it
+-   (done) later show only advanced options to those users who like it
     -   something like default settings / policy
     -   and modify policy, advanced or custom